moira-alert/moira/README.md

 Choose one:

-1. Download rpm and deb packages from [GitHub Release Page](https://github.com/moira-alert/moira/releases/latest).
+1. Download rpm and deb packages from GitHub Release Page for [backend services](https://github.com/moira-alert/moira/releases/latest) and [UI](https://github.com/moira-alert/web2.0/releases/latest).
 Install as usual, and you'll get `moira-api`, `moira-checker`, `moira-filter` and `moira-notifier` services in your systemd.
 Edit configs in `/etc/moira/` and start services.